root39293/wordpress-auto-blog/readme.md

-# wp-ap
+# wordpress-auto-blog

-The Auto Posting program is a PyQt5-based application that automatically generates and publishes blog posts on user-specified topics.
+The wordpress-auto-blog is a PyQt5-based application that automatically generates and publishes blog posts on user-specified topics.

 ## Usage